Tamara and I spent five days in Budapest, and our experience was positive. It is a relaxed city with great architecture and friendly people.

 Did he recognise that he was partly responsible for the extra time?
 Whatever the reason, he is happy and everyone is happy.
 Already I am beginning to see a certain characteristic facial feature – very wide, square jaws.
 Not long, just square – wide and square.

-We checked in, and when we go up to the room we see the carpets on the landing have seen better days.
+We check in, and when we go up to the room we see the carpets on the landing have seen better days.

 Our Hotel Room